Drought threatens U.S. wheat production despite acreage bump

 Ongoing drought in the Plains actually contributed to the 10% jump in hard red winter wheat plantings for 2023 by freeing up acres where corn or sorghum crops failed last summer, said Lucas Haag, an extension agronomist at Kansas State University.

-Similarly, Haag, said, if the current drought persists into springtime, Plains farmers may elect to skip planting corn and soybeans altogether in 2023 and wait to plant winter wheat this coming fall, for harvest in 2024.
+Similarly, Haag, said, if the current drought persists into springtime, Plains farmers might skip planting corn and sorghum altogether in 2023 and wait to plant winter wheat this coming fall, for harvest in 2024.

 "If we don't get significant moisture ...
 I think farmers may elect to fallow some of that ground," Haag said.
 "We could see wheat acres tick up again for the 2024 crop," he said.